 - Domestic Abuse

 We offer services Monday through Friday and on Saturdays at some locations, as well as evening hours Monday through Thursday.
-Emergencies can typically be seen the same day.
-Normally, a first appointment will be scheduled within one week.
-Click here to see our locations.
+All locations offer this service, either through in-person or online appointments.

 We accept all insurances including medical assistance and other state health plans.
 A reduced rate for uninsured private pay patients is available.
 Forms for this program can be found on our Patient Forms page by clicking here.